-An examination of the development of the doctrine of the Trinity, including its elucidation through the ecumenical creeds.
+This course will examine the development of the doctrine of the Trinity, including its elucidation through the ecumenical creeds.
 It will also give attention to its relationship with systematic theology in the twentieth century as well as contemporary Trinitarian debates.